Geyse: Loan to Gotham FC

+Club América

+Geyse signed for Liga MX Femenil side Club América on 13 January 2026.
+On 17 May 2026, she scored a goal and won a penalty in a 3–0 victory in the second leg of the Clausura 2026 final to win her first Liga MX Femenil championship.
+Three days later, she provided a hat trick of assists in a 4–1 win over former loan club Gotham FC in the CONCACAF W Champions Cup semifinals.
+In the final, she scored twice in a 5–3 win against the Washington Spirit, securing status as North American continental champion for the second consecutive season.

 International career

 Youth national teams

 In April 2015, 17-year-old Geyse's performances for União Desportiva in their run to the quarterfinal of the 2015 Copa do Brasil de Futebol Feminino led her to be called up for Brazil women's national under-20 football team training.
-She went on to become an important player for Brazil at the 2016 edition of the FIFA U-20 Women's World Cup.
+She was called up for the 2016 FIFA U-20 Women's World Cup.

-At the 2018 South American U-20 Women's Championship, Geyse scored four goals in the group stages, with a brace in a 2–0 win over Venezuela and another brace in a 3–0 win over Uruguay.
+At the 2018 South American U-20 Women's Championship, Geyse scored four goals in the group stages, including two goals (a brace) in a 2–0 win over Venezuela and another brace in a 3–0 win over Uruguay.
 In the final stage, she scored once in every match, with one goal in Brazil's match against Colombia, two goals in their match against Venezuela, and five goals in their final match against Paraguay, which ended 8–1.
 Geyse finished as the tournament's top scorer with 12 total goals in 7 games and was selected as Player of the Tournament.

 Geyse later competed with Brazil in her second FIFA U-20 Women's World Cup competition in August 2018.
-Brazil finished second in Group B with 1 point, with Geyse registering one goal in a 1–2 loss against North Korea.
+Brazil finished last in Group B with one point from three matches.